elischutze/hashcode-womenhack-team-a/README.md

-# hashcode-womenhack-team-a
-Women Hack for Non-Profits HashCode Team A solutions and submissions
+# WHFNP @ HashCode - Team A

+Includes all attempted solution submissions by the WHFNP Team A

+Team Members:
+- Elianne Schutze
+- Raquel Alegre
+- Sarah Azouvi
+- Eleonore Mayola